 Yes, for sold out performances only.
 If tickets become available our box office will contact those on the waiting list in the first instance, on a first come, first served basis.
 This can happen anytime between a show selling out, right up until the day of the performance.
 Customers on a waiting list are not guaranteed tickets and you have no obligation to buy.

 If you have requested for tickets to be sent to you in the post, please contact box office to discuss.

 My tickets were booked through an agent but I haven’t received them?

-You will need to contact the agent direct, we won’t have any information regarding your booking on our system.
+You will need to contact the agent direct, we will not have any information regarding your booking on our system.

 Purchasing tickets from an unofficial ticket agent is against our terms and conditions of sale.
 With secondary ticket sites you invariably buy from another customer rather than from the venue/official agents.
 These tickets can often be at an inflated ticket price and in purchasing you risk being declined entry.

-If your tickets haven’t arrived in advance of the performance you will not be allowed access.
+If your tickets have not arrived before the performance you will not be allowed access.

 The lead booker, whose name is printed on the ticket, must bring ID with them when attending the performance.

 My tickets say ‘Doors 7pm’ as the start time, what does this mean?

 Not all promoters know the exact timings for a performance when it goes on sale, so these times are given as a guide.
-This is the time that you will be allowed entrance into the hall, however please keep in mind that the auditorium may not open until 30 minutes before the performance starts.
+This is the time that you will be allowed into the hall, however please keep in mind that the auditorium may not open until 30 minutes before the performance starts.

-Performance times will be updated on our website and announced on social media when confirmed.
+Performance times will be updated on the website and announced on social media when confirmed.
 Please check back regularly.

 Lost, mislaid or damaged tickets may be reprinted at the discretion of the box office.
 Reprints are not available in advance of the performance and an administration fee will be charged.
 Tickets will only be reissued to the lead booker who must have ID with them.
 Please contact box office in advance to discuss your booking.